unspecifier/quizzler/src/markdown/nha-modules.md

 ‘The PPS is the predetermined amount the provider will be reimbursed for services rendered.

-© The Defense Enrollment Reporti
+- ✅ The Defense Enrollment Reporti

-CORRECT ine

 DEERS is the insurance eligibility reporting system for service members and their families.